 Be Alert for New Imposter Scams

 A common starting point for many scams is by email.
-Criminals know you're overloaded with messages and they seize the opportunity to catch you off guard.
+Criminals know you're overloaded with messages and seize the opportunity to catch you off guard.
 They send their email into the flood already entering your inbox, hoping you'll open it distractedly.

 These fraudulent phishing emails claim to be from legitimate organizations (e.g., Amazon, eBay, personal banking) but contain links to bogus websites that often mimic popular online retailers, where you are asked to enter your email, password, and other sensitive information.
-Some messages may also include malicious attachments intended to infect your computer or device.
+Some messages may also include malicious attachments intended to infect your computer or devices.

 - Check the sending address.
 It could be sent from a faked or compromised account.

 - Confirm links by hovering over them to reveal the URL before you click.